 - The island of Mad Scientist Dr. Boris Balinkoff in the Gilligan's Island episode "The Friendly Physician".
 He has a castle where he performs experiments on the castaways.

-- Champions adventure The Island of Doctor Destroyer.
+- Adventure The Island of Doctor Destroyer.
 The title island Destruga holds the secret base of Doctor Destroyer, from which he plans to launch the Hypnoray satellite and Mind Control the entire world.

 - GURPS Illuminati.
 One potential location for the Illuminati main base is on a private secret island that has been erased from the world's maps.
 It could even be in the Bermuda Triangle - the reason so many ships and planes have disappeared there is because they got too close to the Illuminati base and saw something they weren't supposed to see.

 - Hollow Earth Expedition.
 If a character has the Resource of Refuge 5 they have a secret island base with everything they could want.